 Special Transportation Services

 If any child received "special" transportation services (i.e. special arrangements have been made or transportation was modified for a disability) for the full year, a child with a disability receiving specialized transportation on a separate route per the IEP is not included in the regular transportation count, the transportation expenses should be recorded in Fund 27 and be reimbursed through the categorical aid formula as stated in s.115.88 Wis.
-Stats., instead of being reported on the Pupil Transportation Report.
+Stats. instead of being reported on the Pupil Transportation Report.
 Under strict limited circumstances, a student without a disability--including a student experiencing homelessness--may utilize a specialized transportation route as an incidental benefit without disqualifying the costs of the route for state Special Education Aid or IDEA grant funding.
-See the top of page two on the "Specialized Transportation Aid Eligibility and Funding" document.
-This document will provide the most recent information related to students with an IEP that includes transportation.
+See the top of page two on the "Specialized Transportation Aid Eligibility and Funding" document (which provides the most recent information related to students with an IEP that includes transportation).

 Pupils Transported Two Miles or Less